Cost of Owning a Shih Tzu

 Owning a Shih Tzu is a significant financial commitment over their 10-18 yrs lifespan.
 While smaller breeds cost less for food and medications, they can still have expensive health conditions like dental disease and luxating patella.

-With a typical weight of 9-16 lbs and lifespan of 10-18 yrs, the Shih Tzu requires thoughtful care tailored to their specific breed characteristics.
+Plan for 9-16 lbs of animal, a 10-18 yrs lifespan, and a distinct combination of health considerations and temperament that matters more than a species-level view would suggest.
 The Shih Tzu's moderate shedding coat and low activity requirements tell only part of the story — their toy heritage shapes everything from trainability to health risks.

 Health Predisposition Summary: Shih Tzus show higher-than-average incidence of brachycephalic syndrome, dental disease, eye problems based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.